TheNumbat/Diopter/README.md

 - RTX 4050
 - Radeon 890M

-Diopter has only been tested on Windows, but also builds and theoretically works on linux.
+Diopter has only been tested on Windows, but also builds and theoretically works on Linux.

 ## Build from Source